jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ## Step-0.
 Pre-Requirements

-Update the repository from git hub.
-The Lab directory will contain a sub-directory called “somedata”.
+Update the repository from github.
+The Lab 10 directory will contain a sub-directory called `lab_10/somedata`.
 We will be using this data to illustrate a few things.

 First, if an example starts with the `“$”` prompt, it is run in the